 When communicating milestones, solid pitches tend to signal that the founder(s) can:

 - Breakdown a big, perhaps intractable challenge (e.g., building out a successful new venture!) into smaller, yet key and more accomplishable chunks;

-- Organize (1) and (2) according to a realistic and reasonable ordering and apportioning of time.
+- and Organize (1) and (2) according to a realistic and reasonable order of events and windows of time.

 The Money is a realistic and reasoned presentation of:

 - a funding request (i.e., how much money are you hoping to raise?);